ankit-verma-209171/online-queuing-system/src/main/kotlin/queuesystem/questionare/case-studies.md

 When should the countdown in waiting time, i.e. from 15 minutes, start for John?
 The moment he queues online, or when the doctor starts seeing the first patient in the queue?

-> The countdown should start only after doctor starts seeing the patients, since starting count down before will make
+**Answer:**

-> the system indeterministic as we cannot be certain the variable in the wait time
+The countdown should start only after doctor starts seeing the patients, since starting count down before will make the system indeterministic as we cannot be certain the variable in the wait time

 ### Question 2